acwtools/simpleloremimage/readme.md

 * The app is as simple as possible
 * Requires Node.js 6
 * There is no security at all, see below
-* There is no support for uploading images but than can be archived with any third party image upload oder (s)ftp tool
+* There is no support for uploading images but that can be archived with any third party image upload oder (s)ftp tool
 * There is no support for subdirectories
 * The app might get slow with lots of images